Curl Cream vs Curl Gel

 - You get more frizz.
-This we didn’t need to tell you.
+We didn’t even need to tell you this one.
 Curly hair simply has more issues with humidity and lack there of.

 The good news is, as you address these issues, your curls become the bouncy, defined, healthy spirals and loops they are meant to be.

-Curl Cream vs. Curl Gel – Styling Your Curls.
+Curl Cream vs. Curl Gel – Styling Curly Hair

-There are certain benefits like hydration and frizz control that the best products for curly hair should always deliver: To make the choice between curl cream and curl gel (or mousse and more) ask yourself a few quick questions:
+There are certain benefits — like hydration and frizz control — that the best products for curly hair should always deliver.
+To make the choice between a curl cream or a curl gel (or other products like mousse, leave-in conditioner, and more) ask yourself a few quick questions: